Student Advice

 It’s usually best to find a course that complements the other one, but the choice is entirely up to you.
 Finding something you're passionate about is very important, but it’s always valuable to have the two courses support your career goals and each other.

-That’s not to say that you can’t just study one degree you love and one you're curious about even if they don’t fit together, you can do study what you like, but we recommend picking courses that are more likely to benefit your future career.
+That’s not to say that you can’t just study one degree you love and one you're curious about!
+Even if they don’t fit together, you can do study what you like, but we recommend picking courses that are more likely to benefit your future career.
+However, you won’t be able to select the modules as the modules are already pre-selected by the university.

 Does a joint degree count as two degrees?

 A joint honours degree is just one degree.
-As the two subjects are combined, it will mean, for instance, that you have a degree in Maths and Science, rather than a degree in Maths and a degree in Science.
+As the two subjects are combined, it will mean, for instance, that you have a degree in Maths and Science rather than a degree in Maths and a degree in Science.

 Joint degree

-Can I do a joint master’s degree?
+Can I do a joint masters degree?

 Yes, but this will need to be studied as a postgraduate degree.
-A master’s degree can be combined with another postgraduate degree, however, you cannot combine a postgraduate subject with an undergraduate course and vice versa.
+A masters degree can be combined with another postgraduate degree, however, you cannot combine a postgraduate subject with an undergraduate course and vice versa.

 undergraduate Uni's